pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Shop Drawings for Craftsman Furniture: 27 Stickley Designs for Every Room in the Home](https://amzn.to/42zpSrc) 05/11
 - [Shop Drawings for Craftsman Interiors: Cabinets, Moldings & Built-Ins for Every Room in the Home](https://amzn.to/3ncYEGA) 05/11
 - [Shop Drawings for Craftsman Inlays & Hardware: Original Designs by Gustav Stickley](https://amzn.to/3JAlHTh) 05/11
+- [The Classic Friedrich Nietzsche Collection](https://amzn.to/3Q8I8Uh)  I am presently working my way thorough this collection.
+07/23
+- [The Grand Inquisitor - Dostoyevsky](https://amzn.to/3Q2Zpyg)  This a provides a thought provoking dialogue about human nature and freedom.
+07/23
+- [The Art of War - Sun Tzu](https://amzn.to/3Q8xNYE) This is a rather short read, but provides a narrative of war that has remained consistent for a thousand years.
+07/23
+- [Tribe On Homecoming & Belonging](https://amzn.to/4889LSK)  This is a book I wish I had read shortly after my deployments.
+It is a great read and puts "life at home" in perspective.
+11/23
+- [Ace the Data Science Interview: 201 Real Interview Questions Asked By FAANG, Tech Startups, & Wall Street](https://amzn.to/3ul7nKy) This book gave me ideas on how to interview candidates for my team.
+It is a good book, but I have seen other reviews that have taken this book a little too far using it as the only way they are going to get a job in ML.
+My advice: learn how to be awesome at ML, learn how to communicate your ideas by presenting in school or at conferences, and practice interviews with your friends.
+Finally, be honest on your resume and candid during the interview.
+If you master these, I would most likely hire you.
+11/23
+- [Humble Pi](https://amzn.to/40ktk8f) This is a humorous book that tells storys of when a math error causes unexpected results.
+10/23
+- [Woke, Inc. - V. Ramaswamy](https://amzn.to/3PL6tih) This is a controversial book, but a good read.
+09/23
+- [San Fransicko - M. Shellenberger](https://amzn.to/3PVJtxv) This is a controversial book with volumes of references and links to data and research.
+09/23
+- [The Great Narrative (The Great Reset) -K Schwab](https://amzn.to/3PoplCp) This is a controversial book, with an academic perspective.
+08/23

 ## Leadership